Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 The Lower House (Sejmen) has been held in a somewhat sombre atmosphere.
 Note the cross above the door on the left of the picture, which is supposed to remind MPs of Poland’s Christian faith

-The complex was built after the war and completed in 1952.
+The complex was restored after the war and completed in 1952.
 These are a series of unpretentious buildings built alongside the parliament hall, which they were able to repair after the destruction of the war.
 The whole complex is relatively open and inviting, but it can be difficult to get close, as it’s usually fenced off by barriers.
 Despite the simple modernist form, the materials are of the highest quality, and both the interior and exterior ornamentation refer to the history of power and Poland in their rich detail.

 This photo was taken in 2022, when the parliament building was still surrounded by fences and police, making it difficult to get close to the building.
 This has changed after the election in November 2023, and at some point I’ll make a better picture of the parliament.